At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience and skills related to psychology, mental health, and working with children.
-Emphasise any previous roles or volunteer work that involved supporting individuals with special educational needs.
+Include any volunteer work or internships that demonstrate your ability to support students with special educational needs.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for psychology and your desire to support students with additional needs.
-Mention specific qualities that make you a good fit for the role, such as being bubbly, friendly, and proactive.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for psychology and your enthusiasm for working with children.
+Mention specific experiences that have prepared you for this role, such as any coursework or projects related to autism, ADHD, or other special needs.

 How to prepare for a job interview at Academics Ltd